ietf-wg-masque/wg-materials/charter.md

 a requirements document for IP proxying.
 Once both are complete, the working group will focus on a protocol solution for IP proxying.

+Exercising the extension points defined in the core documents is important to ensure their continued useability.
+The working group will consider extensions to the core proxying services as they relate to deploying MASQUE proxies for real world use cases.
+These extensions might include configuration or discovery mechanisms, authorization, transparent modification of proxied content, among others.

 The working group will consider fallback to versions of HTTPS that operate over TCP as a mitigation to UDP or HTTP/3 blocking.
 Moreover, the working group will consider implications of tunneling protocols with congestion control and loss recovery over MASQUE, and may issue recommendations accordingly.
 New congestion control and loss recovery algorithms are out of scope.
 Multicast support is out of scope.
 However, the group may specify extension points that would enable future work on multicast.
-Specifying proxy server discovery mechanisms is also out of scope.
-However, the group may consider features, such as proxy server identifiers, that aid future discovery mechanisms.

 Impacts on address migration, NAT rebinding, and future multipath mechanisms of QUIC are not anticipated.
 However, the working group should document these impacts, or those of any other QUIC developments, if they arise.